wojciechdm/notes/Readme.md

 Service was tested at machine with:

 - Windows 10 Home 64-bit buid 17134
-- Java build 1.8.0_181
+- Java build build 11.0.2+9-LTS
 - Maven 3.5.3
-- Tomcat 8.5
 - MySQL 8.0

 ### Installing

-1. Go to `../notes-app/notes-webapp/src/main/webapp/WEB-INF/applicationContext.xml` and set "dataSource" bean.
-Default setup is:
+1. Set envoirenment variables with database credencials and url.
+Names of variables:

    ```
-   "jdbcUrl"="mysql://localhost:3306"
-   "user"="user"
-   "password"="password"
+   NOTES_DB_URL
+   NOTES_DB_USERNAME
+   NOTES_DB_PASSWORD
    ```

-2. Go to `../notes-app/`  and use `mvn install` command to build a package and install it in local repository.
+2. Go to `../notes-app/`  and use `mvn package` command to build a package and run executable jar file.

-3. Deploy `../notes-app/notes-webapp/target/notes-webapp-0.0.1-SNAPSHOT.war` file at server or servlet container.

 ### Setup database